How To Feed a Doberman Pinscher

 How to feed a Doberman Pinscher puppy

-For the first six to eight weeks, puppies should be fed exclusively on their mother's milk.
-After six weeks, gradually introduce small amounts of corned beef to the puppy's diet, mixing it with the mother's milk at meal times.
-By the eighth week, the puppy should be completely weaned off of the mother's milk.
+For the first six to eight weeks, feed exclusively on mother's milk.
+Gradually introduce small amounts of corned beef, mixing it with milk until fully weaned by the eighth week.

 How to feed a Doberman Pinscher